Srđan Stanić (footballer, born 1989): Zrinjski Mostar

 On 5 January 2018, Stanić joined Zrinjski Mostar on a 2 1/2-year contract, which was due to keep him at the club until the summer of 2020.
 On 21 December 2018, Stanić left the club after not having enough playing time.

 With Zrinjski, he won the Bosnian Premier League title in the 2017–18 season.

 Second return to Željezničar

 On 31 January 2019, Stanić, for a second time came back and signed a contract with Željezničar, which was due to keep him at the club until the summer of 2020.
 He made his third debut for Željezničar in a 1–0 home win against Zvijezda 09 on 17 March 2019, playing the whole 90 minutes of the match.
 He left the club after his contract expired in August 2020.

 Igman Konjic

 On 26 September 2020, Stanić signed a contract with First League of FBiH club Igman Konjic.
 He made his debut only four days later, on 30 September, in a cup match against Velež Nevesinje.

+Omladinac Doglodi

+On 23 January 2026, Stanić signed for NK Omladinac Doglodi, in the League of Sarajevo Canton.
+He made his debut in a friendly against Rudar Breza on 22 February, scoring two goals.